sankargorthi/component-server/README.md

 ## Usage

     $ npm install
+    # edit config.json
     $ node app

-Starts an express engine at port `3917`.
-The path to the repository folder is constructed in `app.js`.
+Starts an express engine at the port specified as `port:` in `config.json`.
+The path to the repositories folder needs to be set to `repositories_path:`.

 ## Adding the remote to components